ssube/isolex/docs/style.md

 ## Typescript

-Dictionary objects (`{...}`) must always be treated as immutable.
+Dictionary objects (`{...}`) SHOULD always be treated as immutable and MUST never have properties added after being declared.
+If the properties may be undefined, they SHOULD be declared with `?: types`.

+If the shape of the object is unknown or variable, it MUST be declared with the `Dict` type and treated as an index- only object (no `.property` access).
+These SHOULD be converted into `Map`s, `Set`s, or another proper collection as soon as possible.

 ### Arrays

-Always use generic array types (`Array<Foo>`).
+Arrays MUST use generic types (`Array<Foo>`).
+The `Foo[]` types do not always nest correctly.

-Declare empty arrays with `[]`.
+Empty arrays MUST be declared with `[]`.

 ### Arrow Functions ("lambdas")

-Always use parentheses around arrow function parameters, even when there is only one, and *especially* when there are none.
+Arrow function parameters MUST use parentheses, even when there is only one, and *especially* when there are none.

-If the body is a single statement or fits well on a single line, braces can usually be omitted.
-If the body returns an object literal or needs more than one line (excluding nested object literals), braces and return should be used.
+If the body is a single statement, a function call, or otherwise fits well on a single line, braces SHOULD be omitted.
+If the body returns an object literal or needs more than one line (excluding nested object literals), braces MUST be used.

 ### Constructors